microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 Now we know the application runs correctly.
 It's time to start adding Dapr to the application.

-## Next assignment
+## Next challenge

-Make sure you stop all running processes and close all the terminal windows in VS Code before proceeding to the next assignment.
+Make sure you stop all running processes and close all the terminal windows in VS Code before proceeding to the next challenge.
 Stopping a service or the simulation is done by pressing `Ctrl-C` in the terminal window.
 To close the terminal window, enter the `exit` command.

 *You can also close a terminal window by clicking on the trashcan icon in its title bar:*